Oracles and Lending Protocols:

 Building the best oracle

 Our lending protocol is designed with decentralization and user sovereignty at its core.
-This philosophy shapes our approach to oracles, which we’re rolling out in phases, due to ongoing research, as well as the wait for Iqra to release a layer 2 on the Kaspa blockDag.
+This philosophy also guides our work on oracles, which we’re rolling out in phases.
+We're building with Elliot Méa’s research on oracle architecture in mind, and in close synergy with some of the teams developing Layer 2 solutions for the Kaspa blockDAG.
 Let’s break down our v1 oracle and our vision for the future.

 Learn more about our Global Roadmap